Xtendify/Simple-Calendar-Blog-Feed/readme.txt

 Navigate to the WordPress plugins dashboard page, click on 'Add New', search for 'Simple Calendar Blog Feed', install and activate.

 Now you can create a new calendar featuring your blog posts or mix your blog posts with another calendar created with Simple Calendar's 'Grouped Calendars' feature.

+== Screenshots ==

+1. Select your WordPress blog posts as event source.

 == Changelog ==